Best of 2020 Kitchen Design: Cooking Outdoors in Howard County

 fiberon deck in virginia with black deckorators balusters, iron patio furniture and a stainless steel grill

-A deck addition is an easy, non-intrusive, and valuable way to add additional living space to your home.
-In Montgomery County, Maryland and Fairfax County, Virginia homeowners can expect to use their deck for 9 months out of the year.
-By using low maintenance decking and taking the appropriate precautions during winter months, home owners can expect 20-25 years out of the deck project.
+Decks add significant value to homes in Maryland and Virginia by providing an easy, non-intrusive way to expand living space.
+In Montgomery County, Maryland and Fairfax County, Virginia, homeowners can expect to use their deck for 9 months out of the year.
+By using low maintenance decking and taking appropriate precautions during winter months, homeowners can expect 20-25 years out of their deck project.